Pentiment (video game): Development and release

 The game's art style is a mix of late medieval manuscripts, early print, and woodcuts at the transition from late medieval to early modern art.
 Sawyer credited Kennedy's art style and interest in the concept as being vital to the project's early support.
 The team looked at the Nuremberg Chronicle, as well as illuminated medieval manuscripts in the Getty Museum and Huntington Library for inspiration.
 Manuscript expert Christopher de Hamel, Lawrence University professor Edmund Kern and Winston E. Black of St. Francis Xavier University served as historical consultants on the game.

 The music for the game was composed and performed by Alkemie Early Music Ensemble.
 Game director Josh Sawyer stated, "[Alkemie is] a music group, they compose and record as an ensemble...the music they've contributed to the game is either strictly historical or historically inspired."
 Kristin Hayter (as Lingua Ignota) also composed the song "Ein Traum" for the game.

 Microsoft's acquisition of Obsidian in 2018 brought the game accessibility and localization support, such as a mode with easier-to-read typefaces, features like text to speech, and robust translations for non-English speakers in a text-heavy game.

 Obsidian Entertainment formally announced Pentiment in June 2022 at the Xbox & Bethesda Games Showcase.
 The game was released for Windows, Xbox One, and Xbox Series X/S on November 15, 2022, while the Nintendo Switch, PlayStation 4, and PlayStation 5 versions were released on February 22, 2024.

+In 2025, Pentiment was one of several games that were affected by a security vulnerability in the Unity engine; it was removed from digital storefronts from October 3 to October 7, 2025 to address the issue.